jg-rp/liquid/docs/language/filters.md

----
-sidebar_position: 3
----

 # Liquid Filters

+This page documents the standard filters built-in to Liquid.
+See [custom filters](../guides/custom-filters.md) for examples of how to write your own and the [liquid-extra](https://github.com/jg-rp/liquid-extra) project for some non-standard filters.

 :::info
 Some of the examples here are borrowed from [Shopify's Liquid documentation](https://shopify.github.io/liquid/).
 You can find their license [here](https://github.com/Shopify/liquid/blob/master/LICENSE).
 :::

-This page documents the standard filters built-in to Liquid.
-See [custom filters](../guides/custom-filters.md) for examples of how to write your own and the [liquid-extra](https://github.com/jg-rp/liquid-extra) project for some non-standard filters.

 ## abs